The information below is also available in PDF format:

 UNDERGOING BOTH CIVIL AND RELIGIOUS MARRIAGES

-REGISTERING THE MARRIAGE Marriages are not legal until registered, so don’t skip this important step.
+Marriages are not legal until registered, so don’t skip this important step.
 The U.S. Embassy does not register marriages of U.S. citizens in Greece.
 Instead, you must record your marriage at the Vital Statistics Office (Lixiarcheio) of the city where the marriage is performed.
 All marriages, civil or religious, should be registered within 40 days following the ceremony.
 Late registrations require a fee determined by the locale.
 Marriages can be registered by either spouse, or by proxy with a power of attorney.

 - According to U.S. statutes, marriages performed abroad that are valid under the laws of that country are generally considered valid in the United States.
-Marriage between a Greek and non-Greek does not prompt the acquisition or loss of Greek nationality.
+Verify with your state.